ellerbrock/talis.github.io/topics/testing.md

 body_class: testing
 ---

-As with most things, projects at Talis use test frameworks that are appropriate for their tooling - for example: protractor[^1], jasmine[^2] and mocha for projects containing Javascript/AngularJS.
+As with most things, projects at Talis use test frameworks that are appropriate for their tooling - for example: protractor[^1], jasmine[^2] and mocha[^3] for projects containing Javascript/AngularJS.

 More important is the process of inclusion of appropriate tests when creating a new project, and additionally when extending an existing one.